capacitor-community/stripe/packages/payment/README.md

 ```typescript
 addListener(eventName: PaymentSheetEventsEnum.Loaded, listenerFunc: () => void) => Promise<PluginListenerHandle>
 ```

+Emitted when PaymentSheet has been created and is ready to present.

 | Param              | Type                                                                             |
 | ------------------ | -------------------------------------------------------------------------------- |